 - You must be able to take direction, pay attention to detail and not be easily distracted.

-- You must be able to attend training sessions prior to each election.
+- You must be able to attend training sessions and complete some on-line training prior to each election.

 - You must be available to work on Election Day.